edalongeville/pulumi_nextcloud/README.md

 Fill the DB information:
 - user: "nextcloud"
-- password: see <mysql_nextcloud_passwd> from the stack outputs
+- password: see `mysql_nextcloud_passwd` from the stack outputs
 - name: "nextcloud"
 - host: "localhost"

 Chose wether you want the recommended apps.
 Press "Finish setup"

-You may create accounts for your users, and start using nextcloud: https://docs.nextcloud.com/
+You may now create accounts for your users, and start using nextcloud: https://docs.nextcloud.com/

 ## Optional steps